 An offset is the position of an event within a partition.
 You can think of an offset as a client-side cursor.
 The offset is a byte numbering of the event.
 This offset enables an event consumer (reader) to specify a point in the event stream from which they want to begin reading events.
 You can specify the offset as a timestamp or as an offset value.
 Consumers are responsible for storing their own offset values outside of the Event Hubs service.
 Within a partition, each event includes an offset.

 Checkpointing is a process by which readers mark or commit their position within a partition event sequence.
 Checkpointing is the responsibility of the consumer and occurs on a per-partition basis within a consumer group.
 This responsibility means that for each consumer group, each partition reader must keep track of its current position in the event stream, and can inform the service when it considers the data stream complete.

 If a reader disconnects from a partition, when it reconnects it begins reading at the checkpoint that was previously submitted by the last reader of that partition in that consumer group.
 When the reader connects, it passes this offset to the event hub to specify the location at which to start reading.
 In this way, you can use checkpointing to both mark events as "complete" by downstream applications, and to provide resiliency if a failover between readers running on different machines occurs.
 It is possible to return to older data by specifying a lower offset from this checkpointing process.
 Through this mechanism, checkpointing enables both failover resiliency and event stream replay.

 Common consumer tasks

-All Event Hubs consumers connect via an AMQP 1.0 session and state-aware bidirectional communication channel.
+All Event Hubs consumers connect via an AMQP 1.0 session, a state-aware bidirectional communication channel.
 Each partition has an AMQP 1.0 session that facilitates the transport of events segregated by partition.

 Connect to a partition